stephanesan/api-notebook/prototype/README.md

 - Can be started by typing "/*" in a code cell.
   - Any previous code cell statements are broken off into a separate code cell.
 - Can be ended by typing "*/".
+- If a text cell loses focus, "\n*/" should be appended.
+- Note on visual style: The comment markers should remain visible (as a queue for closing the cell), but have a smaller font size and subdued color.

+### Cell Labels
+- Clicking a cell label lets the user edit the label
+- The label is used as a lookup property in the global `results` hash.

 ### Toolbar Controls
 - Toggle cell type: